tannerdolby/tannerdolby/README.md

 # Hi there, I'm Tanner 👋👨‍💻

-I'm a web developer who loves art & design 🎨
+I'm a web developer who loves math & design.

 You can reach me at dolb.tanner@gmail.com or over on Twitter [@tannerdolby](https://twitter.com/tannerdolby)